Self-Defence and the Prevention of Crime

 Section 3 applies to the prevention of crime and effecting, or assisting in, the lawful arrest of offenders and suspected offenders.
 There is an obvious overlap between self-defence and section 3.
 However, section 3 only applies to crime and not to civil matters.
 So, for instance, it cannot afford a defence in repelling trespassers by force, unless the trespassers are involved in some form of criminal conduct.

-A person may use such force as is reasonable in the circumstances for the purposes of:
+A person may use such force as is reasonable in the circumstances for the purposes of (in the alternative): -

 - lawful arrest.